Handwriting

 Partner with school

 Consult with teachers and provide home strategies so progress sticks.
+We ensure consistent communication between therapy, parents, and educators for steady improvement.

 Ready to take the next step?